texfaq/texfaq.github.io/FAQ-watermark.md

 range of languages (though you can choose your own word, too).
-Unfortunately, however, the package relies on PostScript specials, and will therefore fail if you are viewing your document with `xdvi`, and won't even compile if you're using PDFLaTeX.
-(PDFLaTeX users need one of the other solutions below.)
+Unfortunately, however, the package relies on PostScript specials, and will therefore fail if you are viewing your document with `xdvi`, and won't even compile if you're using pdfLaTeX.  (pdfLaTeX users need one of the other solutions below.)

 The [`wallpaper`](https://ctan.org/pkg/wallpaper) package builds on [`eso-pic`](https://ctan.org/pkg/eso-pic) (see